 Russian parliament backs changes allowing Putin to run again for president

+Opposition activists have said they plan to organise protests as early as Friday against the move to allow Putin to stay on.
+Their plans are complicated however by an order from Moscow's government which has banned public gatherings of more than 5,000 people until April 10 due to coronavirus-related risks.
+Two people staged lone pickets outside the State Duma on Wednesday.
+One of them Gleb Tumanov, 31, said he was a member of the Yabloko party, and held a banner calling the move "an usurpation of power."

+"I’m here because of Vladimir Putin’s desire to stay for a fifth term or even maybe a sixth," said Tumanov.
+“It just feels sad.
+And reminiscent of the Soviet Union.
+I didn’t spend very much time living in the Soviet Union obviously but neither do I have any desire to do so."

 The changes backed by the State Duma on Wednesday will now be reviewed by other parts of the Russian legislative branch, including by Russia's upper house of parliament later on Wednesday.
-No opposition is expected.
+No significant opposition is expected.
+(Additional reporting by Andrey Kuzmin, Alexander Marrow and Anton Zverev; editing by Philippa Fletcher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)